 - Staffing: The program employs 4 RNs (2 full-time and 2 part-time) and 3 clerks (1 full-time and 2 part-time), all of whom work overlapping 10-hour shifts.
 Typically two RNs and one or two clerks work in the office each day.

-- Costs: Program costs are not available but consist primarily of staff salary and benefits, office space, and equipment (e.g., computers, phones, printers fax machine).
+- Costs: Program costs are not available but consist primarily of staff salary and benefits, office space, and equipment (e.g., computers, phones, printers, and fax machine).

 Funding SourcesThe hospital funds the program out of the ED's operating budget.